stitchdata/docs/_getting-started/free-trial.md

 title: Free Trial
 permalink: /getting-started/free-trial
-keywords: free trial, trial, test, talk to sales, demo, sales, signup, sign up,
+keywords: free trial, trial, test, talk to sales, demo, sales, signup, sign up
 summary: "Are you interested in trying out Stitch for yourself?
 Do you have any sales-related questions?
 [Sign up for your free trial or talk to an expert](https://www.stitchdata.com/signup/)!"
 feedback: false